andrezero/andretorgal.site.old/content/blog/2019-06/static-site-generators-brief-history.md

 created: '2019-06-02'
 ---

-Hype is building up around [static site generators](https://medium.com/codingthesmartway-com-blog/top-static-site-generators-for-2019-26a4c8afcc05).
-To me, it all sounds like history repeating itself.

-Static site generators have been around for much longer than [most people think](https://jonpersson.co/static-sites/).
+Hype keeps building up around [static site generators](https://www.google.com/search?q=best+static+site+generator+2019).
+But this approach has been around for much longer than most people think.

 Our industry's collective memory is very short.
-Let me see if I can help with a little perspective here.
+Let me see if I can help with a little perspective.

 <!-- abstract -->

-## Old-skool was cool

 In the beginning the whole web was [static](http://info.cern.ch/).
 Then there was [CGI](https://en.wikipedia.org/wiki/Common_Gateway_Interface) and people could stitch together some dynamic rendering as well as respond to forms posted by users.